xsleonard/pystmark/README.md

 before you make a pull request.
 Requirements for running the tests are in `tests/requirements.pip`.
 The other versions will be handled by [travis-ci](https://travis-ci.org/).

-The pep8 tests may fail if using pypy due to [this bug](https://bugs.pypy.org/issue1207).
+The pep8 tests may fail if using pypy due to [this bug](https://bugs.pypy.org/issue1207), so that test is disabled if pypy is detected.
-Run the tests with `./setup.py test --with-integration --nose-only` as a workaround.

 ## Web Framework Integration